NervanaSystems/aeon/doc/source/augment_image.rst

    padding (int) | 0 | Size of the padding added to the image.
 Cannot be combined with ``crop_enable`` set to ``true``, because it crops the padded image to adjust to the original input image size. fixed_aspect_ratio (bool) | False | Maintain fixed aspect ratio when copying the image to the output buffer.
-This may result in padding of the output buffer. fixed_scaling_factor (float) | 1.0 |
+This may result in padding of the output buffer. fixed_scaling_factor (float) | 1.0 | debug_output_directory (string) | "" | Writes transformed images and transformation parameters to the provided directory.